Stress is the result of how we respond to stressful situations or challenges.

 -

-which is the avoidance of social situations, social disengagement,
+the avoidance of social situations, social disengagement, or isolation.

 -

-people to put off activities or responsibilities, which is a form of
+put off activities or responsibilities, which is a form of avoidance

 -

-followed with feelings of restlessness, agitation, or an inability
+with feelings of restlessness, agitation, or an inability to relax.

-well-being is by recognizing these indicators of stress.
-Getting help
+by recognizing these indicators of stress.
+Getting help from loved ones,

-from loved ones, friends, or mental health specialists can help you
+friends, or mental health specialists can help you create constructive coping

-create constructive coping mechanisms to deal with the symptoms of
+mechanisms to deal with the symptoms of stress.

 A research was conducted (1993) in which aimed to evaluate the

-and progressive relaxation in contrast with hypnosis and a baseline
+progressive relaxation in contrast with hypnosis and a baseline condition,

 Effective Coping Mechanisms for Stress